tiffany-ngo/tiffany-ngo.github.io/essays/aimybestfriend.md

 ## Comparative Analysis

 Traditional learning methods are simply better than AI.
 Usage of AI can quickly become an overeliance, hindering your ability to actually retain the information that you're trying to learn.
 It can be all too easy to use it to figure out a solution, go "aha!", act as if you've learned it in a meaningful way, then promptly forget about what you learned a week later.
 Traditional learning methods prevent this by ensuring that its repeated and hammered into your brain.
 However, it can be said that in classroom settings, it can be difficult to get the attention you need from your professor or TA with so many other students, making it difficult when you need help.
-AI provides a means of getting that help and enhancing your learning, as long as you appraoch it with the right mindset.
+AI provides a means of getting that help and enhancing your learning, as long as you approach it with the right mindset.

 ## Future Considerations

-It's future role is one of a tool, a very advanced tool that can provide you with the answers and knowledge you seek in a way thats easily accessible by anyone with an internet connection.
+It's future role is one of a tool, a very advanced tool that can provide you with the answers and knowledge you seek in a way that's easily accessible by anyone with an internet connection.
 How to properly use it just needs to be taught, and it is an important note that it should be used with careful consideration of the sources that its analyzing from.
 There are ethical concerns that need to be considered, after all.

 ## Conclusion